jjstewart/SCALE-Framework/README.md

 The **SCALE Framework** is a five-step security reasoning model designed to help engineers, architects, and security leaders think clearly and systematically under pressure.

-SCALE provides a lightweight but comprehensive structure for making real-time decisions across:
+It provides a lightweight but comprehensive structure for making real-time decisions across:

 - Application Security
 - Cloud Security